-David wouldn’t be David if he didn’t find ways to take an already over-the-top braised short rib recipe and make it even more, uh, over the top.
-During his latest outing in the kitchen, he made ultra-silky mashed potatoes into which he swirled 1/4 cup white truffle oil.
-The potatoes took the place of the pumpkin orzo.
-He also swapped orange zest for lemon zest, which lent the dish “slightly fruity high notes,” as he said.
-(Uh, that just means it gave it flavor.
+David Leite wouldn’t be David Leite if he didn’t find ways to take an already over-the-top braised short rib recipe and make it even more gratuitously over the top.
+During his latest kitchen escapade, he made uber silken mashed potatoes into which he swirled 1/4 cup white truffle oil, which took the place of the pumpkin orzo.
+He also swapped orange zest for lemon zest in the gremolata, explaining this lent the dish “slightly fruity high notes.”
+Sigh.
+In English, please, David.
 Sheesh.)

 Braised Short Ribs Recipe